 New York shaken by 'intentional' explosion, 29 injured

-An explosion rocked the Chelsea neighborhood of Manhattan last night, injuring at least 29 people, authorities said, adding that they are investigating the blast as a criminal act not immediately linked to any terror organization.
+An explosion rocked the bustling Chelsea neighborhood of Manhattan last night, injuring at least 29 people, and authorities said they were investigating the blast as a criminal act not immediately linked to any terror organization.

-Mayor Bill de Blasio and other city officials said investigators had ruled out a natural gas leak as the origin of the blast but they stopped short of calling it a bombing and declined to specify precisely what they believed may have triggered the explosion.
+New York City Mayor Bill de Blasio and other city officials said investigators had ruled out a natural gas leak as the origin of the blast, but they stopped short of calling it a bombing and declined to specify precisely what they believed may have triggered the explosion.

+Police said a sweep of the neighborhood following the blast turned up a possible "secondary device" a short distance away.

+CNN, citing law enforcement sources, reported that it appeared to be a pressure cooker with wires attached to it and connected to what resembled a cell phone.
+A piece of paper with writing on it was found nearby, according to CNN's account.

-"Early indications are that this was an intentional act," de Blasio said.
-He added that the site of the explosion, outside on a major thoroughfare in one of the most bustling areas of New York City, was being treated as a crime scene.
+Remaining circumspect about the exact nature of the actual explosion, De Blasio said early indications were that it was "an intentional act."
+He added that the site of the blast, outside on a major thoroughfare in the fashionable New York City district, was being treated as a crime scene.

 "There is no evidence at this point of a terror connection," the mayor said at a news conference about three hours after the blast.
 He added, "There is no specific and credible threat against New York City at this point in time from any terror organization."

-CNN reported that police combing the area found a pressure cooker nearby connected to a cell phone with wires attached,

-A U.S. official said that Joint Terrorism Task Force, an interagency group of federal, state and local officials, was called to investigate, suggesting authorities have not ruled out the possibility of a terror connection.
+But a U.S. official said that a Joint Terrorism Task Force, an interagency group of federal, state and local officials, was called to investigate the Chelsea blast, suggesting authorities have not ruled out the possibility of a terror connection.

 A joint task force also took the lead in investigating the New Jersey incident.

-Note: Updated - Adds picture of pressure cooker with wires to phone, found near the scene.